parcel-bundler/website/src/configuration/package-json.md

 | `packages/`          | `packages/*/src/**/*.js`      | `package.json`                               |
 | `packages/pkg-a`     | `packages/pkg-a/src/index.js` | `packages/pkg-a/package.json`                |
 | `packages/pkg-a/src` | `packages/pkg-a/src/index.js` | `packages/pkg-a/package.json`                |

+So the the nearest package.json from the current working directory (not the entries) is used.